Can You Get Car Insurance Without a Driver's License?

 What to Expect to Pay

 Car insurance without a license typically costs more than a standard policy because insurers view the situation as higher risk.
-Here are some general benchmarks to work with:
+Here are the most current benchmarks for 2026:

 Coverage Type Estimated Annual Cost

-Understanding non-owner car insurance can also help you compare your options, especially if you're trying to maintain coverage without owning the car.
+Understanding non-owner car insurance can also help you compare your options, especially if you're trying to maintain liability coverage without owning a vehicle.

 Key Limitations to Be Aware Of